microsoft/health-architectures/Postman/README.md

 __Note:__ Access tokens expire after 60 minutes.
 To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and you will receive a new token valid for another 60 minutes.

-## Step 6 - Test Postman setup and confirm Azure API for FHIR is working
+## Step 6 - Test Azure API for FHIR with Postman

 1. In Postman, click on `Collections` on the left, select the `FHIR Calls` collection, and then select the `GET List Metadata` call.
 Your Postman interface should look something like this: